liamcal/MEANtest/walkthrough3/README.md

 ## Creating a DB model

-So we have connected to the database but have no way to interact with it.
+So have connected to the database but have no way to interact with it.
 To do this, we're going to use mongoose to create object models (which are based off a schema).
 You can think of a model as a representation of a specific object, which will be stored in it's own "table" equivalent in MongoDB.
 So in our case, we need a model for our birds which we want to store.

 First, create a new directory called `models` in the root directory, and then add a new file called `bird.js` inside the directory.